kenculate/NodeChaos/README.md

 # NodeChaos
-A Pyside2 node base app for multi branch story telling
+A Pyside2 node base app for multi-branch storytelling